 The MS-HCI Program Coordinator will serve as your advisor during your program.
 Your advisor will ensure that you meet all academic requirements for the program, help resolve issues and problems, and assist in exploring future professional goals and educational options.
 Students will be manually enrolled for each semester (including Spring, Summer, and Fall terms) by your Program Coordinator.
 Once registered for a semester, students will receive an email confirmation of the registration.
 It is the student's responsibility to notify the Program Coordinator if they do not wish to be enrolled in a semester.
 In that case, a Leave of Absence would be required.
-For drop and withdrawal policy and deadlines, view the academic calendars found on the MSHCI Student Success Center webpage: onlinedegrees.sandiego.edu/studentsuccess/hci
+For drop and withdrawal policy and deadlines, view the academic calendars found on the MSHCI Student Success Center webpage: <a href="https://doi.org/10.1001/journal.org/10.1001/journ